 Molonglo and active travel

-Molonglo was conceived to demonstrate a mode shift to active travel and chosen due to its proximity to the city.
-Up until now, vision has not played out well due to car centric planning and outdated assumptions in the Estate Development Code and building codes, amongst other things.
+Molonglo was chosen due to its proximity to the city and thought to promote the adoption of active travel.
+Up until now, the vision has not played out as hoped due to car centric planning and outdated assumptions in the Estate Development Code and Territory Plan.

 Further, the Panel notes that transport infrastructure must be operational from day one to ensure desired patterns of use are established (i.e. if sufficient public and active transport networks not provided during the establishment of the suburb, then residents are likely to become habituated /entrenched in car-reliant patterns of movement).FOI 21_52222 The Panel`s Advice, Molonglo Valley First Session, Molonglo Group Centre and Surrounds Planning Framework, National Capital Design Review Panel, 11 June 2021, 8-9.